-ACE recommends starting with a light exercise regimen and increasing your activity slowly.
+Start with a light exercise regimen and increase your activity slowly.
 Use a chart to track your progress.
 For example, write down once a month how many repetitions you can do while lifting weights, distance traveled while walking or how long you can stand on one leg.

 Look for expert advice

 You probably don't need a personal trainer.
-However, if you feel more comfortable working with an exercise expert, you could consult with a physical therapist, a sports medicine doctor, or a trainer who is certified by ACE or the American College of Sports Medicine to work with older people.
+However, if you feel more comfortable working with an exercise expert, you could consult with a physical therapist, a sports medicine doctor, or a trainer who is certified by the American Council on Exercise or the American College of Sports Medicine to work with older people.